michikono/typescript-tdd-exercises/src/exercise4/README.md

 # Writing a Real Program

+## Objectives

+1. Deal with external dependencies/frameworks
+2. Use lessons learned to write a larger program

+## Summary

 In this exercise, we will write a traditional TDD exercise application: Conway's Game of Life.
 This game has a few simple rules that simulate "life."